 Youths (the plural is crucial) are the groups of people engaged in a process of "transitional socialization," a period of time after "primary socialization" (as dependents in families and in school) and before "secondary socialization" (in the long-term life course of formed adults).5 The problem nowadays is that the old institutionalized functionalist life course is gone.6 The process of transitional socialization is more and more fragmented, and many "adults" fail to obtain a stable independent status.
 Not only is the process longer, more differentiated between the upper and lower middle classes; it is also less secure.
-Three stages of youth have therefore emerged: a "first youth" with first experiences in transition, before age twenty-five; a "second youth," generally between age twenty-five and thirty years old, defined by partial social independence in the labor market7 and by long-term dependence on family economic support (because of the disconnection between wages and housing costs); and a "third youth" for those who fail in the process of transition, a social déclassement and a situation of neverending dependence on family solidarity, until age thirty-five or even later.
+Three stages of youth have therefore emerged: a "first youth" with first experiences in transition, before age 25; a "second youth," generally between age 25 and 30 years old, defined by partial social independence in the labor market7 and by long-term dependence on family economic support (because of the disconnection between wages and housing costs); and a "third youth" for those who fail in the process of transition, a social déclassement and a situation of neverending dependence on family solidarity, until age 35 or even later.

 The social attainment of the new cohorts of young adults, moreover, is constrained by three important conditions.
-First of all, the French system remains polarized by the distribution of two main resources--inherited economic assets (i.e., wealth), on the one hand, and educational credentials, on the other.
-Even if some fractions of the upper middle class have higher positions in both respects (as is common, for example, with physicians and lawyers), the two axes are highly differentiated and remain poorly correlated in the France.
-In the welfare regime of the 1960s, the lower earnings of public-sector civil servants went handin-hand with higher symbolic status and better access to subsidized housing, services and consumption. [[Nowadays, the stability of social status balance lower economic opportunities for younger cohorts.]]
+First of all, the French system remains polarized by the distribution of two main resources-inherited economic assets (i.e., wealth), on the one hand, and educational credentials, on the other.
+Even if some fractions of the upper middle class have higher positions in both respects (as is common, for example, with physicians and lawyers), the two axes are highly differentiated and remain poorly correlated in France.
+In the welfare regime of the 1960s, the lower earnings of public-sector civil servants went hand-in-hand with higher symbolic status and better access to subsidized housing, services, and consumption.
+Today, in the newer generations, the stable social status enjoyed in public companies or the civil service is highly valued and helps offset the mediocrity of wages one can expect in these sectors.
 The second constraint that has emerged is that education has become both more necessary and less sufficient as a condition for social success.
 Personal investment of time, effort, and resources into education has become vital, but the "returns to education" cannot be taken for granted.
 The diplomas of highly selective grandes écoles have a stable value, whereas mass universities (including the many campuses of the University of Paris, and even the Sorbonne) produce legions of educational déclassés.
 As a third constraint, the process of social attainment is concentrated in time, and any early mismatch between one's diploma and one's early post-graduation social position has huge consequences in terms of long-term life course in the labor market.

 As a result of these constraints, we can observe a fragmentation of youth along three dimensions.
-The first dimension is age fragmentation: economic dependence in "first youth," before age twenty-five, is generally accepted, but it takes on a negative connotation during "second youth" (until age thirty), and for "third youth" (after thirty) it creates shame for the parents and a feeling of failure for the young.
+The first dimension is age fragmentation: economic dependence in "first youth," before age 25, is generally accepted, but it takes on a negative connotation during "second youth" (until age 30), and for "third youth" (after 30) it creates shame for the parents and a feeling of failure for the young.